 So what KPIs should be monitored?

-There are always multiple variables to consider for campaign tracking in Google Analytics and Facebook.
-In particular KPIs, I like to monitor can be bucketed into two categories, ancillary and primary metrics.
+There are multiple variables to consider for campaign tracking in Google Analytics and Facebook.
+In particular KPIs.
+I like to split KPIs into two categories.
+Ancillary and primary metrics.

 Some example ancillary metrics are:

 Steady cost implies the campaign is running consistently and according to budget.

 An increase in Frequency can be an indicator of overexposure whereas a drop in CTR can be related to ad fatigue.